SweepCasinos > Vegas Gems

 💬 Comment

-The form at Vegas Gems is basic, two steps, nothing weird.
-It worked fine, but I really wanted a “save and come back” button.
-On mobile, I kept flipping between tabs, and it felt way too easy to lose my spot.
-Also, it didn’t catch typos — I fat-fingered a field at one point and didn’t realize until way later.
-Would’ve helped to get flagged right away.
+The form at Vegas Gems is straightforward, just two pages, nothing odd.
+It did what it was supposed to, but I was really in need of a ‘Save and come back’ button.
+It was mobile, so I was swapping back and forth, and I felt like it was a little too easy to lose my place.
+It also never flagged typos — I fat-fingered a field at one point and didn’t catch it until much later.
+It would have been nice to get flagged as soon as I made the mistake.

 How Vegas Gems Handles Signups